andela-sjames/hello-web/README.md

 # Beginner Web Dev Course for svjames.com

-## Hello Web - Personal Intro Page
+## Module 1: Hello Web - Personal Intro Page

 Welcome to your very first web project!
 In this beginner-friendly module, you'll learn the basics of HTML and CSS by building a personal introduction webpage.